microsoft/Service-Fabric-AppDRTool/README.md

 ## Getting Started
 Ensure that you have setup your Service Fabric Clusters and have backups enabled on your primary, which is the one for which you want disaster recovery.

-Clone this repo and build and deploy this application.
-Then after the application has started, open a web browser and locate to [`https://localhost:8080`](https://localhost:8080) where you can find the application landing page.
+Clone this repo, build and then deploy this application to any Service Fabric cluster.
+Then after the application has started, open a web browser and locate to [`https://<cluster url>:8080`](https://<cluster url>:8080) where you can find the application landing page.

-To run this application you also need to have the Service Fabric Runtime installed.

 Please see the [`USAGEGUIDE`](../master/USAGEGUIDE.md) for a guide to use the tool.